systemwii/make/README.md

 ## Available Variables

-With this set up, you can rename a copy of the `template` file here to `Makefile` in the root of your project, and use it with these instructions.
+With this set up, you can clone a copy of the [template repository](https://github.com/systemwii/template) and use its Makefile with these instructions.

 > [!WARNING]
 > You can't put a comment on the same line as setting a variable else Make will include all the spaces before the # in the variable (lol).